 Lot 1149, Tale of the Old Drunkard Pavilion, by Wen Zhengming (1470-1559) is estimated at HK$6.5 – 9.5 million.
 This handscroll was completed in the yimao year of the Jiajing era, equivalent to 1555.
 Though executed at 86 by traditional Chinese age calculation, the hand of 'the old man of Hengshan' remains disciplined and vigorous, yet elegant and alluring, even in his later years.
 This work comes from the collection of noted artist Jin Yu, with the inscription on the exterior mounting written by Tang Yi and the introductory colophon by Jin Yumin in seal script.
 Qi Gong, Zheng Yongxian and Liang Shunian in turn would contribute colophons to the end of the scroll.
 Especially notable is the lengthy inscription by Qi Gong from 1974.
 Not only does he definitively ascribe the work to the hand of Wen Zhengming in his old age, Qi goes on to praise the scroll's 'spirited brushwork and rigorous structure', which contributes to the appeal and rarity of this work.

 Lot 1147, Children at Play, by Leng Mei (active 1677-1742) is estimated at HK$5 – 8 million.
 Leng Mei was an early Qing court artist who studied painting under the tutelage of fellow court artist Jiao Bingzhen.
 In the thirtieth year of the Kangxi era (1691), he contributed to the production of the twelve scrolls depicting the Kangxi Emperor's southern inspection tour and later in the fifty-third year of the Kangxi era (1714), participated in the court- sponsored depiction of the lavish celebration of the Kangxi Emperor's birthday.
 Children at Play is composed on a horizontal axis on a massive scale, at 114.5cm tall and 225cm wide.
-Of vibrant and brilliant color, it depicts numerous children amidst gardens and rockery, raucously playing games amidst the lush foliage.
+Of vibrant and brilliant colour, it depicts numerous children amidst gardens and rockery, raucously playing games amidst the lush foliage.
 The work is extremely densely composed, with seemingly little to no empty space.
 Upon close inspection, these frolicking dozens of children are all male, without a single little girl.
 According to research compiled by Nie Chongzheng at the Beijing Palace Museum, this image was likely completed during the Yongzheng era, for the future Qianlong Emperor Hongli during his regency as Prince Bao.

 Chinese Modern Paintings & Calligraphy